vgoldin/cqrs-eventsourcing-kafka/README.md

 # cqrs-eventsourcing-kafka

-TODO
+# TODO

-1) Get rid of ID.class
+* Get rid of ID.class
-2) Generate all the events and commands from JSON schema
+* Generate all the events and commands from JSON schema
-3) Add swagger documentation for API part
+* Add swagger documentation for API part
+* Implement UI Micro-Service